kekavc24/magical_version_bump/example/README.md

 ```

 * Change a specific node in your yaml file.
 You have to use the `change` command and provide a node and its new value to change it.
-Flutter/Dart yaml node supported currently are :
+Flutter/Dart yaml node supported currently are : `name`,  `description`,  `version`,  `homepage`,  `repository`,  `issue_tracker`,  `documentation`.
+You can also change the prerelease info using `set-prerelease` and build metadata using `set-build`
-        * name
-        * description
-        * version
-        * homepage
-        * repository
-        * issue_tracker
-        * documentation

 ``` sh
 # Change current version to an entirely different version.